 Even if we accept that neither his daughter nor grandchildren have thought about phoning or skyping Granddad in Canada and if we accept that Ken is not on Facebook or Twitter, wouldn’t he want to keep up on the UK news?
 He’s a newspaper junkie and I am sure he knows his way around a website.
 It’s a bit too much of a stretch to accept that the Weatherfield Gazette does not have an online edition and that former Ace Reporter Barlow would not check it just to get a sense of home.

 We heard “shut up shut up shut up” again at the end of the week.
 It was directed to Peter, to stop his whining and get on with getting a defence.
-It wasn’t said by Ken, although I suspect he’d have liked to.
+No, it wasn’t Ken, although I suspect he’d have liked to.
 It was from Peter’s new best friend, purveyor of prison booze, The Landlord.
 It was Jim McDonald, so it was, talking sense in the big house.